2019-2020 Plan Year

 - Specifically state coverage amounts in U.S. dollars.

 All waiver questions must be answered and are subject to approval by Student Health Insurance (SHI).
-SHI will email you its response within 10 business days of your waiver submission.
+Contact SHI if you haven’t received an email after 10 business days about your waiver submission.